jamesdeal89/ARmagazines/README.md

 ### Research On Algorithms / Aproaches That Could Be Used:
 #### OpenCV Documentation - Displaying Video And Capturing Camera Feeds:
 Source: https://docs.opencv.org/4.x/dd/de7/group__videoio.html
+This page holds detailed information on how the Open Computer Vision Python library can used to load and write video information.
+It states that the syntax for the VideoCapture() method is:
+'''
+cv::VideoCapture::VideoCapture(int -> index, int -> apiPreference = CAP_ANY)
+'''
+In laymans terms this notation means that this is a part of the CV library which has a VideoCapture method.
+This can take two parameters:
+The index which is an integer and your 'api preference' which is also an integer.
+The documentation page further elaborates to say that passing in a value of '0' will capture from to the systems default video device; typically the webcam.
 #### OpenCV Documentation - Homography Algorithms:
 Source: https://docs.opencv.org/3.4/d9/dab/tutorial_homography.html
 #### OpenCV Documentation - Bitwise Operators: